 To create an attractive subject, Ryan Gould, vice president of strategy and marketing services at Elevation Marketing, advised getting personal with customers by being upfront about who you are and what you can do for them.

 "Customers really don't care about what your email is offering.
 They just want to know how it's going to benefit them," he said.
-"If that is coming across clearly in the subject line and it's paired with a sense of urgency, such as a time limit, odds are they will want to read more.
+"If that is coming across clearly in the subject line, and it's paired with a sense of urgency, such as a time limit, odds are they will want to read more.
 Using questions … and mentioning current (and relevant) events are also excellent ways to pique readers' curiosity."

-"Instead of including several long articles that will take readers a long time to scroll through, keep it brief and include a link to your blog where they can read more," said Emily Sidley, senior director of publicity at Three Girls Media Inc. "This is especially important, because the majority of consumers check email on their phones.
+"Instead of including several long articles that will take readers a long time to scroll through, keep it brief and include a link to your blog where they can read more," said Emily Sidley, senior director of marketing and PR at Three Girls Media Inc. "This is especially important, because the majority of consumers check email on their phones.
 If the email is too long, they won't spend time scrolling through on their tiny handheld screen."

-Many mobile users are on the go and don't have time to read lengthy content.
-If your emails take longer than two to three minutes to read, you're likely to be ignored, added Mora.
+A rule of thumb is that if your emails take longer than two to three minutes to read, you're likely to be ignored, added Mora.